thiagoesteves/deployex/README.md

 6. *__Start the Application:__*
  Finally, the application is started using the version now residing in the `current` service folder, ensuring that the latest version is active and operational.

-By following this process, Deployex facilitates deployments, ensuring that applications are updated while minimizing downtime.
+By following this process, DeployEx facilitates deployments, ensuring that applications are updated while minimizing downtime.

 For the test environment:
 ```bash